ampproject/amphtml/extensions/amp-video/amp-video.md

 # amp-video

-A replacement for the HTML5 <code>video</code> tag; only to be used for direct HTML5 video file embeds.
+A replacement for the HTML5 `video` tag; only to be used for direct HTML5 video file embeds.

 ## Behavior